naveenkothas/ignite25-agent-contest/README.md

 ## ✍️ How to Submit

-Before submitting, read through the [eligibility guidance](https://aka.ms/CanIWin) and make sure you understand the requirements.
+Before submitting, read through the [eligibility guidance](https://aka.ms/can-I-win) and make sure you understand the requirements.

-<h1 style="color:red">Contest is closed</h1>
+Go to [Mission](./docs/README.md) to find out what your mission is.

 ## 🏆 Prizes